Forms Rendering

 {include basic-form.latte, form: signInForm}

-If you would like to influence the appearance of one particular form and draw one element differently, then the easiest way is to prepare blocks in the template that can be overwritten later.
-Blocks can also have dynamic names, so you can insert the name of the element to be drawn into them.
+If you want to modify the appearance of a specific form during rendering, perhaps rendering one control differently, the easiest way is to prepare blocks in the template that can be subsequently overridden.
+Blocks can also have dynamic names, allowing you to insert the name of the rendered control.
 For example:

 ...